casualcore/casual-quarkus/graceful-shutdown.md

 ## Configuration Properties

-These are the default settings by the extension, can be overidden in your application.
+These are the default settings by the extension, can be overridden in your application.

 ### Enable the mandatory fixed Quarkus quiet period